What does teenage bullying look like?

 - deliberately exclude others from their friendship group.

 None of these signs means your child is definitely bullying.
-But you might want to talk with your child to find out whether they’ve been having any problems getting along with people at their school, sports clubs or other organisations.
+But it’s a good idea to talk with your child to find out whether they’ve been having any problems getting along with people at their school, sports clubs or other organisations.

 Talking with teenagers about bullying behaviour

-If you think or know your child is bullying others, this can be very upsetting.
-But you need to tell your child that you know about it.
+If you think or know your child is bullying others, you need to tell your child that you know about it.
 This involves staying calm, talking with your child, and then actively listening to what your child has to say.

 Talking with your child helps you to understand what’s going on so you can take action with the school or organisation where the bullying is happening.
 Calm and caring conversations with you will also help your child feel loved and supported.
 This is an important step towards changing the bullying behaviour and helping your child learn to treat others respectfully.

-Here are some things to discuss with your child:
+Here are things to discuss with your child:

 - What’s going on in your child’s life?
-For example, is something worrying your child?
-Your child might be using bullying as a way to get control over these feelings.
+Is something worrying your child?
+Your child might be using bullying to get control over these feelings.

 - How is your child feeling?
-For example, your child might be using bullying to communicate anger.
+Your child might be using bullying to communicate anger.

 - Does your child feel confident about making and keeping friends?
-For example, your child might be bullying because they aren’t sure how to make new friends.
+Your child might be bullying because they aren’t sure how to make new friends.

 - Who are your child’s peers?
 It’s possible that someone else is influencing your child to bully others.